 If your sport has caused your shoulder injury, it is usually during high-speed activities, which place enormous forces on your body (contractile and non-contractile) or repetitive actions.

-To prevent a recurrence as you return to sport, your physiotherapist will guide you through exercises to address these essential components of rehabilitation to both prevent a recurrence and improve your sporting performance.
+To prevent a recurrence as you return to sport, your physiotherapist will guide you through exercises to address these essential rehabilitation components to prevent a recurrence and improve your sporting performance.

 Depending on what your sport or lifestyle entails, a customised speed, agility, proprioception and power program will prepare you for light sport-specific training.

 Phase 7: Return to Sport or Work